Biocentric Nature of Consciousness

 One can clearly argue that Aristotle (according to Witt) is asserting that, in the case of man, his essential identity qua man is his special form of consciousness, his rational consciousness.
 It is this that is the causal basis of his being a man (versus a horse).
 Aristotle is saying, that for the individual man (human) the power of rationality is in his being, and is therefore ontological.
 Rand’s epistemology is properly identifying this ontological power as essential to understanding what we mean by ‘man’, i.e., ‘man, the rational animal.’
 I do not see an inherent conflict between ontology and epistemology with respect to the concept of essence as causal determinant of an individual’s being qua being.

-More broadly, at least one other modern Aristotelian, H. W. B. Joseph, sees the connection between ontology and epistemology when he argues that necessity in logic is rooted in ontology:
+More broadly, at least one other modern Aristotelian, in agreement, in my opinion, with Gilson’s principle of co-development of the ontological and epistemological base of philosophy, H. W. B. Joseph, sees the necessary connection between the laws of ontology and the laws of epistemology, when he argues that necessity in logic, a branch of epistemology, is rooted in ontology:

 In other words, unless the primary Laws of Thought were Laws of Things, our thought would be doomed by its very nature to misapprehend the nature of things. – H. W. B Joseph, An Introduction to Logic, p.
 13.